 CBD contains very little (or in some cases no) THC, so it does not create a high, instead, it works with similar molecules in your body.

-CBD reacts with your endocannabinoid system, which effects everything from memory, to pain, to fertility, and can increase or decrease the effects of this system, which can be important for balance.
+CBD reacts with your endocannabinoid system, which affects everything from memory, to pain, to fertility, and can increase or decrease the effects of this system, which can be important for balance.

 Many people don’t realise that cannabinoids occur naturally in the human body, if they did, perhaps it would be easier to end the stigma.